 - Easy image manipulation with a few very effective film simulation modes

 - The autofocus feature while shooting videos might be problematic

 4. Nikon Z 7II FX-Format Mirrorless Camera Body

-While capturing the northern lights, you need to have a wide frame to catch the whole scene, and this camera from Nikon does exactly that.
-It actually has the largest full-frame mount amongst the other brands, so catching every single detail shouldn’t be any problem for you.
+While capturing the northern lights, you need to have a wide frame to catch the whole scene, and this DSLR camera from Nikon does exactly that.
+This one is quite advanced and actually has the largest full-frame mount amongst the other brands, so catching every single detail of the natural lights shouldn’t be any problem for you.
 It is often described as the perfect option for high-resolution imaging.

 Nikon Z 7II comes with powerful AF modes with eye detection features alongside dual processors and two card slots.
 Shooting the videos of northern lights is quite simple with its 4K UHD ability at 60p.
 Moreover, the buffer capacity is 3.3x more than its predecessor!
 The efficient dual card slots help you capture photos for a longer period without interruptions.

 Last but not least, its vertical battery grip ensures you have a much easier shutter operation even when shooting vertically.
 So you can easily consider this camera as a versatile option for covering northern lights.